Sammaye/ng-sidebar-layout/README.md

 # ng-sidebar-layout

-This project shows the user of Angular directives with Bootstrap to create a mobile compatible sliding sidebar layout.
+This project shows the use of Angular directives with Bootstrap to create a mobile compatible sliding sidebar layout.

 The menu slides out from the left on mobile and sticks to the left on large than mobile.